Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

    Depending on the test and your preference, it may even be worth removing _relevant_ interaction or expectation statements.
 Add code comments outlining the steps that existed before, with any important details, instead of leaving code that may just get in your way.

-   In the end, the test should feel like a clean (not blank) slate that is ready to be reworked to the match the new, implementation detail free, expectations.
+   In the end, the test should feel like a clean (not blank) slate that is ready to be reworked to the match the new, implementation-detail-free expectations.

 1. Begin the migration!